A cholesterol test is a blood test that measures levels of fatty substances called lipids in the blood. Cholesterol is one type of lipid.

 Why is a cholesterol test done?

 Raised cholesterol levels can cause cholesterol to be deposited within the walls of arteries, making it difficult for blood to flow through.
 This build-up in the walls of the arteries, which is called atherosclerosis, puts a person at significant risk of heart disease and stroke.

-Abnormally high cholesterol levels may not give you any symptoms, so a blood test is the best way to check how much cholesterol and other lipids your blood contains.
+High cholesterol levels may not give you any symptoms, so a blood test is the best way to check how much cholesterol and other lipids your blood contains.

 A cholesterol test measures the amount of cholesterol and other lipids carried by protein-based particles called lipoproteins, in the blood.
-Cholesterol and other lipids are transported in the bloodstream in these lipoproteins because they are fats, and so don't dissolve freely in blood, which is water based.

 These are some of the main lipids measured in a cholesterol test.